Overview of Current Weather Conditions

 Today’s Weather (14 Jan)

-- Morning Forecast: The day will be mainly cloudy with a 40% chance of flurries.
-Winds from the west are expected to be 20 km/h, gusting to 40 km/h.
-The high for today is predicted to be -21°C. However, the wind chill is expected to be around -41°C in the morning and -32°C in the afternoon.
-Frostbite can occur within minutes in these conditions.
+- Morning Forecast: A mix of sun and cloud is expected, along with a 40% chance of flurries.
+Winds are coming from the northwest at 20 km/h, gusting to 40 km/h.
+The high for today will be around -16°C, but the wind chill could make it feel as cold as -33°C in the morning and -25°C in the afternoon.
+There’s a significant risk of frostbite in these conditions.

-- Evening Forecast: The night will be partly cloudy with consistent western winds at 20 km/h, gusting up to 40 km/h.
-The temperature will drop to -28°C, with wind chill values at -32°C in the evening and plummeting to -40°C overnight.
-The risk of frostbite continues to be extremely high.
+- Evening Forecast: The night will be partly cloudy with western winds at 20 km/h, gusting to 40 km/h.
+The temperature is expected to drop to -25°C, with a wind chill of -25°C in the evening and plummeting to -36°C overnight.
+The risk of frostbite continues to be a concern.

 Tomorrow’s Forecast (15 Jan)

-- Night Forecast: The night is set to be cloudy with a 40% chance of flurries, and temperatures dropping to -25°C.
+- Night Forecast: The night is set to be cloudy with a 40% chance of flurries and a low of -24°C.

 Weather Hazards and Precautions